jjlee/rescript-mode/README.md

 Please do not report issues related to editor support with Emacs upstream to the ReScript or rescript-vscode projects (neither on the forum nor the github issues).
-For now please use github issues on this project as a place to discuss Emacs ReScript support.
+For now please use github issues or github discussions on this project as a place to discuss Emacs ReScript support.

 Emacs is NOT SUPPORTED by the ReScript core team, nor rescript-vscode.
 The core ReScript team’s focus for editor support is currently on supporting VS Code and